broadinstitute/shared-workflows/docs/README.md

 ### adr-check-toc.yaml

-This workflow will run the `adr generate toc` command using [adr](https://github.com/npryce/adr-tools) to generate the Table of Contents for the ADRs in the repository.
+This workflow runs `adrs generate toc --ordered` command using [adrs](https://github.com/joshrotenberg/adrs) to generate the Table of Contents for the ADRs in the repository.
 The workflow assumes the output goes to the `README.md` in the same directory as the ADRs.
 This check makes sure PRs haven't forgotten to run this command as part of their commits.

 ### ansible-lint.yaml